JagdishAneshwar/Trendy/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies for the backend and frontend using `npm install` within their respective directories.
-3. Start the backend server with `npm start`.
+3. Start the backend server with `node index`.
 4. Launch the frontend application with `npm start`.

 ## Backend Setup